-Provides specialized law-enforcement related training and information on commonly used controlled substances found, distributed, and destined for locations in the Pacific Ncs2orthwest.
+Provides specialized law-enforcement related training and information on commonly used controlled substances found, distributed, and destined for locations in the Pacific Northwest.
 Includes Schedule I-IV characteristics, drug appearances, associated paraphernalia, "club drugs," and anabolic steroids.
-Covers surveillance tactics, development of street informants, and use of Confidential Reliable Informants (CRIs).
+Covers surveillance tactics, development of street informants, and use of Confidential Reliable Informants.
 Includes similar intelligence gathered on Northwest street gangs, growth, recruitment, and geographical movement, related criminal activities, infiltration, involved schools, tagging, associates, tattoo identification, and importance of documentation by both patrol and detectives.
-Covers networking with local parole and probation, Oregon Department of Justice, county jails, Department of Corrections (DOC), other Northwest organizations, and professional contacts.
-Recommended: CJ138.
-Prerequisite: Admission restricted to students chosen through an application process; and who have completed CJ103 with a grade of C or better; and a criminal history clearance specific to Department of Public Safety Standards and Training (DPSST) employment standards.
+Covers networking with local parole and probation, Oregon Department of Justice, county jails, Department of Corrections, other Northwest organizations, and professional contacts.
+Recommended for careers in corrections: CJ138 with a grade of C or better.
+Corequisite: CJ103 with criminal history clearance; or current professional in the field; or consent of instructor.
 Sp